Ariellash/Final-DS/README.md

 The Project consists of 3 notebooks:
-1. DataPeparation notebook which prepares data for feature and model process, treats missing and invalid values, converts objects to numerical types
+1. DataPeparation notebook which prepares data for feature and model process, treats missing and invalid values, converts objects to numerical types.
+The output is ready_data.csv that is used in next step.

 2. FeaturePreparation notebook adds additional features by stacking and analyses by vizualization.
 Parameteres for 3 basic stacking algorithms(LinearRegression, DecisionTreeRegressor, RandomForestRegressor) are recieved from RandomizedSearchCV process and the fourth algorithm AdaBoostRegressor got its parameters from hyperopt process

+The output is train_data.npy that is used in next step and test_example.json for model test.

 3. FinalModel train and validates the Final model.
 The Model that was used for regression is xgb.XGBRegressor with parameters recieved after hyperopt process.
 And was validated with kfold crossvalidation.
+The output is model.pkl.

 The prepoduction scripts that uses model.pkl save on localhost - PriceProd.py using Flask and Client.py that takes the test_example.json and sends it to PriceProd.py which returns the Price prediction.